xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 On the other hand, Bicep considers each `.bicep` file (except the entry point) as a _module_.
 So if you want to split a file for readability reasons, you have to break it into several modules (maybe for the better if that file is too long).

 #### The need to determine values at the start of deployment
+Lastly, as Bicep compiles everything in a single ARM template and sends it to Azure, this single template has to be _predictable_.
+This implies limits on looping, for instance as stated here in the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/loops#loop-limits): _"Bicep loops only work with values that can be determined at the start of deployment."_.
+It is also not possible to iterate on a module or resource collection (an index must be applied here).
+Another aspect of this relates to file management: for all file [functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-files), the `filePath` parameter can't include variables.
+This is because Bicep reads the whole file and put the content in a string in the generated ARM template.
+This happens at compilation time and can't be done once the template has been sent to Azure.

+Once again, nothing very limiting here, only things that can be worked around, but good to know to understand how each tool work.
+Let's move on to the second difference.

 ## Second difference: state vs no state
 The state is a key-concept specific to Terraform.
 Basically it's an abstract layer used to map real world resources to the configuration.
 It's something you might dislike at first for the following reasons: